OpenTTD/CompileFarm/README.md

 A short walkthrough:

-- ci-commit-checker: scripts to validate commit / commit messages.
+- `ci-commit-checker`: scripts to validate commit / commit messages.
-- ci-linux-*: targets that only validate sources on errors.
+- `ci-linux-*`: targets that only validate sources on errors.
-- release-linux-deb-gcc: targets that produce .deb files (Debian and Ubuntu).
+- `release-linux-deb-gcc`: targets that produce .deb files (Debian and Ubuntu).
-- release-linux-generic-gcc: targets that produce tarballs (for any Linux OS, build with GCC).
+- `release-linux-generic-gcc`: targets that produce tarballs (for any Linux OS, build with GCC).